Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

   - Select the appropriate runtime as **Ruby 2.7**, for the Lambda function.
   - Click **Create a new role with basic Lambda permissions** as the default execution role.
   - Create the function.
-  - Don't forget to set `UPLOADS_BUCKET_NAME` as an environment variable and the Lambda permissions.
+  - Don't forget to set `UPLOADS_BUCKET_NAME` as an environment variable and give the Lambda permissions.
   - Create a new policy `PresignedUrlAvatarPolicy` as seen in `aws/policies/s3-upload-avatar-presigned-url-policy.json` [in my code](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/aws/policies/s3-upload-avatar-presigned-url-policy.json) and attach this policy to the role of this Lambda